 A. Early Appointment and Court Notification.
 The intent of the following procedures is to provide early retention or appointment of qualified counsel to facilitate early communication in each case, and to ensure the timely scheduling of trial dates.
 The Court will encourage and facilitate the retention of private counsel, but not in a way which will foster unreasonable delay or interfere with the time limits prescribed herein.

 B. Privately-Retained Counsel.
-The Court will require that privately retained attorneys notify the Criminal Docket Clerk, in writing, of their appearance in the case at least three working days before Grand Jury Day.
+Privately retained attorneys shall notify the Criminal Docket Clerk, in writing, of their appearance in the case at least three working days before Grand Jury Day.
 Defendants for whom a notice of representation has not been filed will be required to appear in person at the Criminal Docket Call on Grand Jury Day.

-In addition, where private counsel is not yet formally retained, but has a reasonable expectation that he/she will be retained for Circuit Court representation, attorneys are requested to so notify the Criminal Docket Clerk, in writing, at least three working days before Grand Jury Day.
-The Court understands that such a written statement does not constitute a commitment or a formal notice of representation, but merely a good faith effort to assist the Court by providing advance notice of intentions for representation.
+In addition, where private counsel is not yet formally retained but has a reasonable expectation that he will be retained for Circuit Court representation, attorneys shall notify the Criminal Docket Clerk, in writing, at least three working days before Grand Jury Day.
+The Court understands that such a written statement does not constitute a commitment or a formal appearance, but merely a good faith effort to assist the Court by providing advance notice of intentions for representation.
 (As used throughout these procedures, the masculine includes the feminine.)

-Defendants who are granted additional time to retain counsel will be required to appear before a judge the next Grand Jury Day at 9:30 a.m. to inform the Court if counsel has been retained, unless a signed notice of representation has been filed before then.
-If counsel has not then been retained the Court will appoint counsel, as long as the defendant qualifies for same.
+Defendants who are granted additional time to retain counsel will be required to appear before a judge at the next Criminal Docket Call at 9:30 a.m. to inform the Court if counsel has been retained unless a signed notice of representation has been filed before then.
+If counsel has not then been retained, the Court will appoint counsel, as long as the defendant qualifies.

 C. Court-Appointed Counsel.
-An indigent person indicted for a felony or appealing a Class 1 or 2 misdemeanor conviction from a District Court, who did not have appointed counsel in the District Court, and who is requesting a court-appointed attorney for Circuit Court representation, will be required to appear at Criminal Docket Call for qualification and attorney appointment.
+An indigent person indicted for a felony, or appealing a Class 1 or 2 misdemeanor conviction from a District Court, who did not have appointed counsel in the District Court,· and who is requesting a court-appointed attorney for Circuit Court representation, will be required to appear at Criminal Docket Call for qualification and attorney appointment.
 An attorney’s appointment in General District Court will carry over to the Circuit Court.
-An attorneys appointment in the Juvenile and Domestic Relations District Court will carry over to the Circuit Court if the attorney is on the Circuit Court list of appointed attorneys.
+An attorney’s appointment in the Juvenile and Domestic Relations District Court will carry over to the Circuit Court if the attorney is on the Circuit Court’s list of appointed attorneys.
 These attorneys are required to appear at Criminal Docket Call only if a trial date has not been selected and scheduling order submitted.
-If a scheduling order has not been submitted and the defense attorney does not appear at Criminal Docket Call, the case will be set on the next Grand Jury date as a to be set.
+If a scheduling order has not been submitted and the defense attorney does not appear at Criminal Docket Call, the case will be set for trial in his absence.

 F. Substitution of Counsel.
 Except by leave of court any attorney who wishes to be substituted as counsel in a pending case with a scheduled trial date must be available to represent the defendant on the scheduled trial date or on a date acceptable to the Court.